 We’re always looking for organisations to lend their support to the campaign, and help us to make transport more inclusive.

 If you’re interested in becoming a partner or a supporter, just fill out the form on the ‘Get Involved’ section of this site.

-We are planning to launch a public-facing campaign in early 2020.
-To follow developments, sign up to our newsletter.
+To follow campaign developments, sign up to our newsletter.

 You can see a list of the organisations supporting ‘it’s everyone’s journey’ here.

 This government wants to see disabled people have the same access to transport as everyone else, and to be able to travel confidently, easily and without extra cost.
 By 2030, we envisage equal access for disabled people using the transport system, with assistance if physical infrastructure remains a barrier.